 HALO hybrid fractional skin resurfacing is an advanced treatment for skin rejuvenation.
 HALO by Sciton is the first-of-its-kind hybrid fractional laser.
 Utilizing the power of two lasers in one, the HALO laser simultaneously does two things: 1) resurfaces the upper layers of the skin and 2) improves the clarity and health of the deeper layers of skin.
 Both lasers work to create an efficient laser treatment and effective skin rejuvenation.
 The result for most patients is smoother, clearer skin that is known to have a “HALO glow.”

-Dr. Prischmann’s team of advanced practice estheticians are highly trained in HALO laser resurfacing.
+Dr. Prischmann’s advanced practice esthetician is highly trained in HALO laser resurfacing.
 Amy Nelson has completed a preceptorship on HALO with Chris Robb, MD, a dermatologist and thought leader in this specialized treatment.

 Who is a good candidate for HALO™ laser treatment?